joshbegley/nyt-latest/README.md

 https://nytimes.com/2026/02/27/us/nancy-guthrie-detectives.html

 **Neil Sedaka, Singing Craftsman of Memorable Pop Songs, Dies at 86**\
-`With a genius for melody and keen commercial instincts, he sang and co-wrote some of the definitive teenage anthems of the late 1950s and early ’60s, and then reinvented his career in the ’70s.`\
+`He sang and co-wrote some of the definitive teenage anthems of the 1950s and early ’60s, including “Breaking Up Is Hard to Do,” and then reinvented his career in the ’70s.`\
 https://nytimes.com/2026/02/27/arts/music/neil-sedaka-dead.html

 **This Year, It Will Be the ‘Trump Kennedy Center Honors’**\